rhammell/forest-watch/README.md

 ```

 ## Verra Data Processing
-[Verra.org](https://verra.org/) is a registry of carbon offset projects which can be utilized by ForestWatch.
+[Verra.org](https://verra.org/) is a registry of carbon offset projects that can be utilized by ForestWatch.

 Download Verra project data locally with the following command: